 Erik Bloomquist is a two-time New England Emmy® Award winner (Outstanding Director & Writer), eight-time nominee, and Top 200 Director on HBO's Project Greenlight.
-His nationally syndicated television series, The Cobblestone Corridor (for which Erik served as showrunner and lead actor), is the winner of three New England Emmy® Awards and recipient of nine nominations.
+His nationally syndicated series The Cobblestone Corridor (for which Erik served as writer, director, showrunner and lead actor) is the winner of three New England Emmy® Awards and recipient of nine nominations.

-A member of Actors Equity Association, Erik's theatre work includes the US premiere of Calendar Girls and the world premiere of Rear Window (starring Kevin Bacon).
+A member of Actors Equity Association, Erik's theatre acting work includes the U.S. premiere of Calendar Girls and the world premiere of Rear Window (starring Kevin Bacon).
 He has also directed at regional theaters and colleges throughout the country.

 Erik has served as adjunct faculty, Artist-in-Residence, and Visiting Artist at Trinity College, Clark University, Avon Old Farms, Miss Porter's School and Saint Andrews School (where he delivered his TEDx talk).
-He graduated cum laude from Trinity and is an alumnus of the London Dramatic Academy.
+He graduated cum laude from Trinity and is an alumnus of the London Dramatic Academy, member of Connecticut Magazine's "40 Under 40: Class of 2019", and winner of Dancing With the Stars: Connecticut.

 "Mr. Bloomquist's performance is the highlight of the evening."